Kotlin/kotlin-spec/docs/src/md/kotlin.core/coroutines.md

 > Note: platform-specific implementations may extend the restrictions on which kinds of functions may be suspending.

-Suspeding functions have a [suspending function type][Suspending function types], also marked using the `suspend` modifier.
+Suspending functions have a [suspending function type][Suspending function types], also marked using the `suspend` modifier.

 TODO(`suspend val`?)